 To set up this type of network you will need a kit that includes several components called nodes.
 One node will replace any existing router and link to your internet service through a physical connection to your modem.

-Along with the initial node, each additional node will wirelessly send data to the next node in the group until all the nodes are communicating with each other, forming a ‘mesh’.
-Although this form of a wireless network is efficient at expanding your coverage and reducing dead zones it can be expensive, costing hundreds of dollars for even a basic kit.
+Along with the initial node, each additional node will wirelessly send data to the next node in the group until all the nodes are communicating with each other, forming a “mesh.”
+This form of a wireless network is efficient at expanding your coverage, especially if you live in a large home or one that’s prone to deadzones.

-Another benefit of a Wi-Fi extender is it can help eliminate the effects of physical obstructions such as appliances or walls on your wireless connection.
-In addition to the many advantages of using a Wi-Fi extender, there are several brands and models from which to choose.
-Here are a few top choices.
+Wi-Fi extenders can also help eliminate the effects of physical obstructions such as appliances or walls on your wireless connection.
+There are several brands and models from which to choose.

 TP-Link AC750 Wi-Fi Range Extender